AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 to store the default implementations.

 Methods \alib{boxing::detail;FunctionTable::Set} and  \alib{boxing::detail;FunctionTable::Get}
-use TMP enabled overload mechanics by their template type \p{TFDescr}.
+use concept-based overload mechanics by their template type \p{TFDescr}.
 For the built-in functions \b FClone, \b FEquals, etc, a direct access to a corresponding pointer member is performed.

 For registered custom functions, a global hash table is used that maps the function table and the function type to the function's implementation.
 Besides the hash table access needed,